mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

         @deprecation.deprecated()
         function add_block_unsafe(self, *args, **kwargs)

-            Adds a block to the given position
+            Adds a block (given by name or a block instance) to the given position in this chunk
             :param position: the position to add
             :param block_name: the name of the block or an instance of it
             :param immediate: if the block should be shown if needed